 ( a DBA of Collman Properties, Inc. )

 Lic.
 Florida Broker Specializing in Property Management for The Tampa Bay Area

-We will be reaching out to our Tenants who are in properties which are likely to be affected by Tropical Storm Fred if this becomes necessary due to the projected strength of the storm.
-Please let us know if you will be evacuating or leaving the area by calling the office at 727-216-6971 (or you can email us - email@example.com) and leave us your emergency contact phone numbers.
+We'll be reaching out to Tenants in properties likely to be affected due to the projected strength and direction of the storm.
+Please call the office if you'll be evacuating or leaving the area (727-216-6971), and leave your emergency contact phone numbers.
 This is very important.

-Report in by email (firstname.lastname@example.org) after the storm if you can.
+Report in by email (email@example.com) after the storm if you can't reach us by phone.
 We may or may not be able to retrieve voicemails, but at least the emails will still be something we can access later on.

 Please begin planning early.
 Find all your emergency papers now.
 Keep your car full of gas.
 Stock up on fresh water.
 Our office will be closed during the storm, but we will monitor phones if possible.
 For safety reasons handymen and other repair persons will not be available during or immediately after the storm.
 You will need to call 911 dispatch and the utility directly for help.

 Weather Alert - Thursday September 2, 2022 at 5:00 pm:

 ** While Hurricane Ian has now moved off the northeast coast of Florida, we are still experiencing lingering effects from the storm including water in low lying areas, gusting winds, and periodic power and internet outages.
 While the internet and phones are currently out at our office, we are still working.
 If you have experienced any damage to your unit, please call us at 727-733-7368.
 If we miss your call, please leave a detailed message including your address and information on the damages.
 We'll get back to you as quickly as we can. **